Witch trials in Finland: The witch trials

 In contrast to most other European countries except Iceland, nearly half of those executed for sorcery in Finland were male: of 641 people accused for sorcery in Finland, 325 were women, and of the 277 executed for witchcraft, 133 were men.
 A reason for this was that in Finland, the traditional profession of a folk healer or cunning folk and the practice of magic were attributed more of often to men than to women, and that this category was the most common target of the witch trials.

 The typical Finnish witch trial was that of a well known cunning man accused by a private person of having harmed livestock or food by use of magic.

 The first person executed for sorcery in Finland was probably Anna Olavintytär in 1526.
 Witch trials were not unusual in 17th century Finland, but they very seldom led to a death sentence, and sorcery was not, by people in general, associated with the Devil.
 Many of the people accused in Finland were men, so called "wise men" hired to perform magic by people.

-The largest witch trials in Finland were the Kastelholm witch trials of Åland in the 1660s, and those in Österbotten in 1674–1678, when between 157 and 200 people were charged, of which at least 41 were executed.
+The largest witch trials in Finland were the Kastelholm witch trials of Åland in the 1660s, and those in Ostrobothnia in 1674–1678, when between 157 and 200 people were charged, of which at least 41 were executed.
 This witch hunt was heavily influenced by the witch hunt conducted in Sweden at the time and differed from ordinary Finnish witch trials as they involved the Pact with Satan, the Witches' Sabbath and the child witnesses who claimed to have been abducted by the witches, and the majority of executed was female, none of which was otherwise common in Finland.